 Issue #205, April 1968, is the last one with lettering by Ira Schnapp, possibly requested by his friend, artist Neal Adams.
 Here you can see Ira trying to imitate the balloon shapes of Gaspar Saladino.
 Ira left the company a short time later and died in 1969.

-That’s 137 total, not a bad run!
+That’s 143 in all, not a bad run!
 Next time I’ll focus on Ira’s interior lettering for this title.
 Other articles in this series, and more you might enjoy can be found on the COMICS CREATION page of my blog.